fastrivertech/fhir-mpi/README.md

 ### 5.2 Update

 The update operation uses the FHIR update interaction to update an existing patient source resource or a current master patient resource by distinguishing the identifier of the input patient resource.
-The underlying MPI determines how to update a current patient source resource or an existing patient master resource.
-Generally, updating a current patient master resource recalculates the master patient resource based on the underlying algorithm configuration.
+The underlying MPI determines how to update a current patient source resource or an existing master patient resource.
+Generally, updating a current patient source resource recalculates the master patient resource based on the underlying algorithm configuration.

 ### 5.3 Search